Red Snapper Recipe

 How to cook red snapper

-Step 2- Cook.
-Heat a grill and brush the grill grates with oil or grease a cast iron skillet.
+Step 3- Cook.
+Heat a grill and brush the grill grates with oil or grease a cast-iron skillet.
 Add the fish and cook for 2-3 minutes or until the sides become slightly opaque.
 Flip the fish and cook for a further 2 minutes.

-Step 3- Season and serve.
-Remove the fish from the grill, drizzle some lemon juice on top, and sprinkle with freshly chopped parsley or cilantro.
+Step 4- Season and serve.
+Drizzle some lemon juice on top, and sprinkle with freshly chopped parsley or cilantro.

-As I said earlier, I find grilling or using a skillet to be the easiest way to cook snapper, but I’ve included my tested method for the oven, too.
+As I said earlier, I find grilling or skillet cooking the easiest way to cook snapper, but I’ve also included my tested oven method.

-Oven method: Once the fish is seasoned, place the fillets on a wire-rimmed baking sheet.
+Oven method: Once the fish is seasoned, place the fillets on a wire rack set over a baking sheet.
 Bake the snapper for 17-20 minutes, flipping halfway through.

 Arman’s recipe tips